urbit/urbit.org-reloaded/content/posts/landscape-a-portrait.md

 Urbit’s kernel is graduating from its rebellious period, however its _userspace_ has remained embryonic for most of its history.
 The project of building an application model has been restarted and rescoped into _aspects_ that could weather the chaotic growth of the kernel, but it would never quite serve as an interface to the entire operating system.
 Due to one of our latest vane refactors, it’s becoming possible to start that work in earnest.

-Alongside the latest release of Landscape came the rewrite of the [`%eyre`](https://urbit.org/docs/learn/arvo/eyre/) vane, which serves an urbit’s files and applications over HTTP.
+Alongside the latest release of Landscape came the rewrite of the [`%eyre`](https://urbit.org/docs/learn/arvo/eyre/) vane, which serves an ship’s files and applications over HTTP.
 Among the improvements came the decision to move from serving from one ‘/web’ folder by default to an application-specific endpoint.

 That is, a Hoon application, upon being started, now tells Eyre it wants to serve _these files_ at _this endpoint_ over HTTP and Eyre facilitates that.